SheepNine/UnaryHeap/_posts/2017-02-01-hello-world.md

 ---
 layout: baremetal-post
+description: An exploration into the CSS behind this blog
 ---

 This is the first post of the second incarnation of the Unary Heap.
 It has been freed of the shackles of Blogspot, to breathe the rarefied air of Github Pages.